COREkin/overleaf_CJK/README.md

 Please set up with XeLaTeX

-Just copy packages at %You can apply another font and %Please compile with XeLaTeX to your project
+Just copy packages under "%You can apply another font" and "%Please compile with XeLaTeX" to your project

 Fonts from https://www.google.com/get/noto/